yalelibrary/linked-art-mapping/specs/md/tasks/content_and_carriers.md

     }
     ```

-4. For each MARC bibliographic record, determine the supertype of the resource and generate a JSON-LD document with a `type` value corresponding to the base class of the supertype.
+3. For each MARC bibliographic \(content-level\) record, generate a JSON-LD document with a `type` value corresponding to the base class of the supertype.

-5. In addition, for each record-level bibliographic resource, add another `classified_as` object to mark the record as an "Information Artifact" \(IRI `http://vocab.getty.edu/aat/300230425`\).
+4. Add another `classified_as` object to mark the content-level record as an "Information Artifact" \(IRI `http://vocab.getty.edu/aat/300230425`\).

     ```
     {